Hi! Today I read chapter 4 of the textbook. Come along with me on my journey of reading chapter 4 and let's talk about what I learned!

 What I really found interesting was that Bloom's Taxonomy is organized in more than 1 way.
 It is organized into three levels of cognitions.
 The three levels are: lower, middle, and higher.

-Lower Level Cognitive Objectives
+Lower Level Cognitive Objectives | Examples |

-knowledge (recall)
+knowledge (recall) comprehension (understanding)

-In their own words, the students will give the reasons why Spanish explorers came to America.
+| The students will match the names of explorers with the places they explored.
+In their own words, the students will give the reasons why Spanish explorers came to America. |

-Middle Level Cognitive Objectives
+Middle Level Cognitive Objectives | Examples |

-application
+application analysis

-Given characteristics of explorers, students will classify the explorer as English, French, or Spanish.
+| Students will give examples of places they have explored.
+Students will compare Spanish explorers and conquistadors.
+Given characteristics of explorers, students will classify the explorer as English, French, or Spanish. |

-Higher Level Cognitive Objectives
+Higher Level Cognitive Objectives | Examples |

-Students will write a persuasive essay justifying whether European exploration of the Americas was positive or negative and give reasons to support their position.
+synthesis evaluation | Students will create a Glog about an explorer.
+Students will write a persuasive essay justifying whether European exploration of the Americas was positive or negative and give reasons to support their position. |

 The Affective Domain